crzykidd/nodered-homeassistant/README.md

 Here is a picture of the flow.
 The flow itself can be found in the main flows.json.
 ![Image description](https://github.com/crzykidd/nodered-homeassistant/raw/nodered-homeassistant/WasherDryerAnnounce.PNG)

+## Added a schedule builder for house modes

 Hope you find this usefull.